Tusharwasake/Tusharwasake/README.md

 ---

+### About Me:
+💻 Full-time developer, but when I'm not coding, you'll probably find me:
+- 🏋️‍♂️ Breaking a sweat at the gym
+- 🥾 Exploring new hiking trails

+---

 ## 💬 Ask Me About:
 - **JavaScript**: Mastering modern features and best practices
 - **Node.js**: Crafting APIs and building powerful servers with Express